baigouy/notebooks/README.md

 # Getting started
-Please find below some minimal knowledge to use the Colab jupyter notebook efficiently.
+Please find below some minimal knowledge to use Google Colab (jupyter notebook) efficiently.

 Notebooks contain cells.
 These cells can be of two type:
 - 'Text' cells that contain information to guide users.